 NOTE ON TEXTS: Not every chapter in the textbooks will be assigned.
 Only the chapters most relevant to course material will be required.
 I also supplement the readings with primary sources and excerpts from other books.
 PDFs of additional texts used will always be provided.
-Students are only responsible for obtaining required books but I am a fan of taking any opportunity to expand one's personal library.
+Students are only responsible for obtaining required books.